BLCM/bl3mods/Apocalyptech/README.md

   delay between re-opening red chests.
 - `bloody_harvest_challenges.txt` - An attempt to cheat the Bloody Harvest challenges to have lower target numbers.
 Total fail!
+- `guaranteed_badasses.txt` - A few little attempts to increase the number of Badasses.
+Didn't do the trick, alas.

 Constructing Mods With Code
 ===========================